-As a result, individual taxpayers can transfer up to $11.4 million in assets to their heirs in 2019 (or up to $22.8 million for married couples filing jointly), either during life or at death, without incurring federal gift and estate taxes.
-Anything above the excluded amounts are subject to a 40 percent gift or estate tax rate.
-However, as a word of caution, families must recognize that the higher exemption amount is set to expire on Dec.
-31, 2025, when it will revert back to it 2017 limit of $5.6 million.
+Effective for 2023, the federal estate tax exemption increases to $12.92 million, or $25.84 million for married couples filing joint tax returns.
+What this means is that individual taxpayers can transfer up to $12.92 million in assets to their heirs (or up to $25.84 million for married couples filing jointly) during life or at death without incurring federal gift and estate taxes.
+Anything above the excluded amounts would be subject to a 40 percent gift or estate tax rate.

-About the Author: Lee F. Hediger is a co-founding director and chief compliance officer with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email firstname.lastname@example.org.
+About the Author: Lee F. Hediger is a co-founding director and chief compliance officer with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+He can be reached at the firm’s Ft.
+Lauderdale, Fla., office at (954) 712-8888 or via email firstname.lastname@example.org.

 Lee F. Hediger is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.